defold/doc/docs/en/manuals/message-passing.md

 ## Messaging between game worlds

 If you use a collection proxy component to load a new game world into the runtime, you will want to pass messages between the game worlds.
-Suppose that you have loaded a collection via proxy and that the collection have its *Name* property set to "level":
+Suppose that you have loaded a collection via proxy and that the collection has its *Name* property set to "level":

 ![Collection name](images/message_passing/collection_name.png)